A budget is a critical tool for helping you make business decisions.

 To really understand the efficiency of your business, you should calculate your Gross Margin for each product line.

 Gross Margin = (Revenue - COGS)/Revenue and is expressed as a percentage.
 In the example above, the Gross Margin is 60%. ($10-$4)/$10 = 0.60 or 60%.
 The higher the Gross Margin, the more efficient your business model.

 For example, you may have one product that generates a lot of sales but has a low Gross Margin.
 You may consider focusing your efforts on those products with a higher Gross Margin.

 Using our doughnut example from early, let's calculate the COGS for each product by defining the COGS.

-A good model helps to map out who and when you will hire people.
+A budget helps to map out who and when you will hire people.
 Headcount (people) is usually your biggest expense, so mapping this out can drive real results.

 We've updated the model now to only include two employees.
 One to make the doughnuts and one in "admin" who is focused on all the administrative functions of the business and to work the register (sales).

-The model is built to calculate the monthly salary of each employee and their associated taxes and benefits.
+The budget is built to calculate the monthly salary of each employee and their associated taxes and benefits.
 What if you'd like to hire another person?
-Just add them to the model and see the effect.
+Just add them to the budget and see the effect.